A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 \subsubsection{Evaluation metrics}

-We use the following metrics, also considered in \cite{zheng2019wuji} (except the average cumulative reward) to assess the accuracy and effectiveness of the game testing process across different RL approaches: \begin{itemize} \item \textbf{Number of bugs detected}: the average number of bugs detected by our RL agents after being trained. \item \textbf{The average cumulative reward} obtained by the RL agents after being trained. \item \textbf{The line coverage}: the lines covered by each RL approach during testing. \item \textbf{The state coverage}: the number of visited state during testing. \end{itemize}
+On top of metrics considered by Zheng et al. \cite{zheng2019wuji} including the number of bugs detected, the state and line coverage performed by the DRL configurations, we also measured average cumulative reward, training time, and testing time to assess the accuracy and effectiveness of the game testing process across different DRL approaches.

+\begin{itemize} \item \textbf{Number of bugs detected}: the average number of bugs detected by our DRL agents after being trained. \item \textbf{The average cumulative reward} obtained by the DRL agents after being trained. \item \textbf{The line coverage}: the lines covered by each DRL approach during testing.
+We use the Python library of coverage\footnote{\url{https://coverage.readthedocs.io}} to collect line coverage.
+This library gives you the result per Python file.
+As in our replication package \cite{replication-package}, both the gym environment and the actual game implementation are on the same file.
+Thus, the line coverage includes both the lines of code of the gym environment and the game implementation. \item \textbf{The state coverage}: the number of visited state during testing. \item \textbf{Training time:} We collect the time consumed by the DRL agents to train their policy, which lasts for 10,000 steps.

+\item \textbf{Prediction time:} We collect the time consumed by the trained DRL agents to detect bugs for 10,000 steps, 4 million steps, or until reaching the goal coin of the game environment.